The UK DVDs from Network

 The Pauline Collins interview is almost all about her film Shirley Valentine and fails to mention Upstairs, Downstairs (let alone Thomas & Sarah) even once.
 The Alderton offering is more interesting as he is a far less familiar face in the world of talk shows.
 UpDown gets a brief mention, as do some of his other series like Please Sir!, Father's Day and Emergency – Ward 10.
 Alderton relates a very funny anecdote about the latter series when he remembers that his first words as his doctor character were: "Mrs Brown, you've got auto-immune haemolytic anaemia, with congenital polycystic kidneys and bilateral hydromorphosis."
 That's not a line I'd like to have to remember for a live TV show!

 Admittedly, there is very little relevant ancillary material to Thomas & Sarah in the vaults, but a little digging would have yielded a couple of Alderton/Collins items with a bit more relevance to Thomas & Sarah (or, at least, Upstairs, Downstairs).
-For example, Dennis Norden's It'll Be Alright On The Night used (at least one, but probably more) out-takes from T&S. Also, there was a brief item which featured Alderton and Collins (with a lot of their UD colleagues) shown as part of LWT's 21st birthday celebrations from 1989.
+For example, Dennis Norden's It'll Be Alright On The Night used an out-take from T&S. Also, there was a brief item which featured Alderton and Collins (with a lot of their UD colleagues) shown as part of LWT's 21st birthday celebrations from 1989.
 This is certainly not an Earth-shattering piece of television, but it does represent the only on-screen UpDown reunion the pair have been involved with since the original series ended.

 1 All episodes in the Season Four set have original slates, LWT jingles and endcaps.